Surya-T-S/Second-brain-notes/README.md

 # Second Brain Notes

-An intelligent note-taking application that acts as your true "second brain" - combining hierarchical outlining with AI-powered thinking partnership.
+Think in outlines.
+Capture fast.
+Zoom into ideas.
+Second Brain Notes blends the speed of an outliner with a clean, modern UI and an optional AI thinking partner when you want it.

 ## Overview

-This is a modern take on the classic hierarchical outliner (Dynalist/Workflowy style), refined for clarity and speed, and enhanced with:
+A modern take on the classic hierarchical outliner (Dynalist/Workflowy style), refined for clarity and speed, and enhanced with:

 - **AI Thinking Partner**: Context-aware AI that helps you elaborate, challenge ideas, and synthesize information
 - **Action Engine**: Google Calendar integration that transforms notes into actionable outcomes
 - **Semantic Knowledge Retrieval**: AI-powered search that understands meaning, not just keywords

+## How it Works

+- **Outliner-first editor**
+  - Every line is a node.
+Press Enter to create, Tab/Shift+Tab to change depth.
+  - Click a node with children to focus in.
+Breadcrumbs let you jump back out.
+  - Inline formatting: bold/italic/underline/strikethrough and adjustable inline sizes.

+- **Persistence & sync**
+  - Notes auto-save to Firestore as you type.
+Each user sees only their notes.
+  - Left panel groups notes by recency (Today, Yesterday, Last 7/30 Days, Older) with smooth, themed scrolling.

+- **AI assistant (optional)**
+  - The right sidebar acts as a thinking partner that works off your current context.
+  - Ask it to expand, summarize or extract action items while you outline.

+- **Export**
+  - One-click “Download PDF” exports your current note section with preserved formatting.

+- **Mobile & layout**
+  - On small screens, sidebars become slide-in drawers so the editor remains the primary typing surface.

 ## Features